 Don Vultaggio recounts how he built AriZona Iced Tea into a powerhouse by taking on giants like Snapple and Lipton with a distinct strategy: big 23oz cans and a fixed 99-cent price point.
 He discusses the importance of package design, his fight to keep the company private and family-owned, and the decade-long legal battle with a co-founder that nearly cost him the business.

 Jeff Bezos once said (on the a16z podcast!)
 “There are two kinds of companies, those that work to try to charge more and those that work to charge less.”
 One model maximizes margins, squeezing as much as it can from each customer.
 The other minimizes margins, driving scale by charging as little as possible.
 Don chose the second path, trying to keep the 24oz can under a dollar no matter what.
+By committing to the 99-cent price point for 30 years, AriZona forced itself to be operationally superior to Snapple and Coke.
+They couldn’t rely on marketing; they had to rely on supply chain efficiency.
+The “So What?”: Sometimes, imposing a rigid constraint on your business model is the best way to force innovation in your operating model.

 Listen to the episode: